Rosalux Member Since 2009

-Rebecca Krinke has a multidisciplinary practice that works across sculpture, installations, public art, site works, and social practice – creating spaces, objects, and encounters.
-She has used the body (animal, human) and aspects of domestic objects and architecture as vehicles for exploring both wonder and terror.
+Rebecca Krinke has a multidisciplinary practice that works across sculpture, installations, and public art – creating spaces, objects, and encounters.
+She has used the body (animal and human) and aspects of domestic objects and architecture as vehicles for exploring both wonder and terror.

 A historic black four-poster bed at the MIA inspired Krinke’s current series of bed sculptures.
 This circles back to the beginnings of her work: her art originated with a powerful dream she had (as an adult) about a bear.
 Her sculptures evoke a mood of darkly marvelous fairy tales where strange beds, rooms, and cottages in the deep woods abound.
 This work and her larger practice is both highly personal and collective – as it asks questions about dreams, transformation, struggle, growth, beauty, stress, trauma, coping – what is private and what is public, what is spoken or unspoken, seen or unseen.